Resume Writing

 Impact ClarityHelped increase revenueGenerated $1.2M in new pipeline within 6 months

-At StylingCV, our ATS Inspector agent analyzes your individual bullet points and scores each one for verb strength, keyword density, and quantified impact.
-It then rewrites weak bullets automatically using our database of 50,000+ optimized examples.
-Our data shows that resumes optimized with strong action verbs achieve a 95%+ ATS pass rate.
+At StylingCV, our ATS Inspector agent analyzes every bullet point on your resume — verb strength, keyword density, quantified impact — and scores each one in real-time.
+Then it rewrites weak bullets automatically using 50,000+ optimized examples from real-world hiring data.
+The result: resumes that achieve a 95%+ ATS pass rate.

-Need to check if your current resume is ATS-friendly?
-Read our complete guide to ATS-friendly resumes and then run your resume through our ATS Inspector.
+Need to check if your current resume passes ATS?
+Read our complete ATS-friendly resume guide and run your resume through our ATS Inspector.

 Not sure which verbs fit your specific role?
+You don’t have to guess.
 StylingCV’s 11 specialized AI agents handle this automatically:

 AgentWhat It Does for Your Bullet Points

-ATS InspectorGrades every bullet point for verb strength, ATS compatibility, and quantified impact — scores you can see in real-time
+ATS InspectorGrades every bullet point for verb strength, ATS compatibility, and quantified impact — you see the scores in real-time

-InterrogatorAsks you targeted questions to extract the achievements hiding in your work history, then suggests the perfect verb
+InterrogatorAsks targeted questions to extract the achievements hiding in your work history, then suggests the perfect verb for each

-2. Forgetting the number.
+2. Skipping the number.
 “Improved customer satisfaction” is forgettable.
-“Boosted CSAT scores from 82% to 94% in 3 quarters” is interview-worthy.
-Verbs demand numbers — give them.
+“Boosted CSAT scores from 82% to 94% in 3 quarters” lands the interview.

-3. Overhyping.
-Don’t say “Orchestrated a $50M turnaround” if you were a junior analyst on the team.
-Recruiters fact-check.
-Use verbs that match your actual contribution level.
+3. Overhyping your role.
+Don’t say “Orchestrated a $50M turnaround” if you were a junior analyst.
+Use verbs that honestly match your level.

 4. Ignoring industry norms.
-“Pioneered” works for a startup founder.
-“Administered” works for a nurse.
-Match your verbs to your field’s expectations.
+“Pioneered” fits a startup founder.
+“Administered” fits a nurse.
+Match verbs to your field.

 5. Writing for the verb, not the result.
 The verb is the vehicle.
 The result is the destination.
-Don’t pick a flashy verb if it doesn’t accurately lead to your achievement.
+Don’t pick flashy if it doesn’t lead to your achievement.

-6. Using AI-generated phrasing without editing.
-Many job seekers now use AI to write resumes, but raw AI output contains detectable patterns.
-Our Truth Check agent flags overused AI phrases and rewrites them to sound authentically human.
+6. Using raw AI-generated content.
+Many job seekers use AI to write resumes, but unedited AI output has detectable patterns.
+Our Truth Check agent flags overused AI phrases and rewrites them to sound human.

 Before (Marketing Manager):